Kennedy Lashes Out at ‘Establishment’ Globe for Endorsing Opponent

 “Add it to the long list of forces in this state that circle the wagons when the status quo gets challenged,” Clemons wrote, referring to Markey, who has served in Congress since 1976.

-Kennedy, 39 and a scion of one of America’s most well-known political dynasties, ironically has the benefit of bearing the trademark Kennedy name in his quest to unseat the senator; notable family members include his grandfather Robert Kennedy, a former U.S. attorney general and senator; and his great uncles President John F. Kennedy and Sen. Ted Kennedy, among others.
+Kennedy, 39 years old and a scion of one of America’s most well-known political dynasties, ironically has the benefit of bearing the trademark Kennedy name in his quest to unseat the senator; notable family members include his grandfather Robert Kennedy, a former U.S. attorney general and senator; and his great uncles President John F. Kennedy and Sen. Ted Kennedy, among others.

 The Kennedy campaign manager argued in his email following the Globe endorsement that “the status quo has delivered” because “Ed Markey has done just fine.”
 The email continued: